All Episodes

 It brings out the best in people.

-So if parents now have the authority, the voucher, the money that they can allocate for their child to the school of their choice.
+So if parents now have the authority, the voucher, the money that they can allocate for their child to the school of their choice, what school do you think the parents are going to choose?

-And education means to bring forth from within, and that we'll bring the best out of those children, and then when they grow up, they're going to contribute greatly to society.
+And education means to bring forth from within, and that we'll bring the best out of those children.

-That I think we have a much better chance with you handling it than some idiot in Washington that knows nothing about your town, your challenges, your community, the problems that exist where you are.
+I think we have a much better chance with you handling it than some idiot in Washington that knows nothing about your town, your challenges, your community, the problems that exist where you are.

-I was offering uh health care that was free, but I was requesting that you gave something, whether it was a dollar, whether it was two dollars, because I I had come to the reach the conclusion that most of these people were walking into my organization carrying cell phones that I could not afford,
+I was offering health care that was free, but I was requesting that you gave something, whether it was a dollar, whether it was $2, because I had come to reach the conclusion that most of these people were walking into my organization carrying cell phones that I could not afford, smoking cigarettes that were clearly $4 and $5 a pack,

-smoking cigarettes that were clearly four and five dollars a pack, and started trying to find ways of making people who came through our office accountable for the things that they were doing.
+and started trying to find ways of making people who came through our office accountable for the things that they were doing.

-I was attacked for that in the beginning, but but within a year's time, everyone was doing it.
+I was attacked for that in the beginning, but within a year's time, everyone was doing it.

 But we just need involved people that are smart, engaged, and believe that we can do so much better.